GoogleContainerTools/kpt-functions-catalog/functions/go/ensure-name-substring/README.md

-# ensure-name-segment
+# ensure-name-substring

 ### Overview

 <!--mdtogo:Short-->

-Ensure a name segment is part of the name.
+Ensure a name substring is part of the name.

 <!--mdtogo-->